Kuravar: History

+A classic period of the Kingdom of NanjilNadu (modern day Nagercoil Region of Tamil Nadu) started with the accession of a Konanki Kuravar, who was an alchemist establishing his way over Kottar, Suchindram and other places.
+There are literary evidences that the Kingdom of NanjilNadu was Ruled by "Kurunji Nattan NambiRajan", also called as Naga Raja, a Kurava king.
+Historical evidences can be traced back from the spots of Idukki District in Kerala.
+Places like Ramakkalmedu, kuravanmala, Kurinjimala, Idukki arch dam (it is the largest arch dam in Asia) are the places showing the Early ages of Kuravas of South India.
+They were once travelers on the high roads of freedom, crafting their own destinies as hunters, gatherers, traders, transporters and craftsmen, but exist today in the no-mans-land of the settled world.
+Nevertheless, they persist.
+People of this community are called with different names in different parts of South India.
+In essence, all these communities form a big community from south India.
+The gothras among all these communities is the same.

+The main occupation of the people, who originally belong to the indigenous tribes, is hunting, and making bamboo baskets, brooms and mats.
+But as they were prohibited entry into the forests to pursue this livelihood, they were forced to take up other alternatives.

 Colonial era

 During British rule in India they were placed under Criminal Tribes Act 1871, hence stigmatized for a long time, after Independence however they were denotified in 1952, though the stigma continues.

 The 1906 publication the Travancore State Manual, of the princely state of Travancore, contains an entry describing the Kuravar:The Kuravars, a race bearing resemblance to the Vedars or hill-men, form a pretty large community in Travancore, numbering 53,584 according to the last Census.
 The names of some places and tradition show that they must have been holding sway over some small territories on this coast.
 They are divided into several groups some of which are the Kunta Kurava, the Pandi Kurava, and the Kakka Kurava.
 Like the Pulayas they form the chief field labourers in the taluqs in which they live.
 They are found in the greatest number in Kunnattur, Chirayinkil, and Kottarakara.
 The Kunta Kurava, the most important sect among the class, resemble the Nayars in several respects.
 They are divided into Illam, Swarupam, &c, and follow the Marumakkathayam system of inheritance.
 They also celebrate the Kettu Kalyanam and Sambandham and observe sixteen days' death-pollution like the Nayars.

-They bury their dead and are considered extremely low in the social scale.
-Primary education has not made any progress among them.
-Barely four in a thousand can read and write.
+Today there are an estimated 1.2 million(12 lakh) Kuravar in Tamil Nadu and Kerala.